spoitras/High-resolution-plot-sub-routine/README.md

 Reference
 ---------
-This code is adapted to ACME crossassembler from *Commodre 64/128 Assembly Language Programming* (Mark Andrews).
+The code for the clear and fill routine is adapted to ACME crossassembler from *Commodre 64/128 Assembly Language Programming* (Mark Andrews).

+The code for the plot routine is adapted from Advanced Macine Code Programming for the Commodore 64 (Stephenson & Stephenson).